stevegrunwell/wp-client-reference/README.md

 **Version 0.4**

-* Scheduled to be first public release to WordPress plugin repository
+* First public release to WordPress plugin repository
 * Focus on custom post type and basic formatting

 **Version 0.5 and Beyond**